AbhishekGogna/KIBREED_public/README.md

 #### Important Notes

 Console messages like *"run_50_cv1 has 6 environments with low number of genotypes"* indicate that after the 80:20 quadrant 1 split, some test environments contain fewer than 50 genotypes.
 Check logs for detailed counts per environment.
-In testing, these typically contained more than 40 genotypes, which is acceptable.
+In testing without subsetting, these typically contained more than 40 genotypes, which is acceptable.

 **Related Project:**
 - **`process_R_pred_data`** - Processes prediction output and generates visualization figures